grattis-digital/grattis-akka-message-server/README.md

 This implementation provides a real-time messaging server where users can subscribe to various channels to exchange messages.
 Leveraging the Akka framework, it offers a scalable and resilient solution, efficiently handling channel registrations and message subscriptions through WebSocket connections.
 It maintains a dynamic registry of channels and subscribers, ensuring optimal resource usage and easy management of user connections.

+The goal is to provide a simple message server which can be used to establish a chat application.
+Or any other use case where a peer to peer message exchange is required.

 [![Akka Message Server in Action](https://i.ytimg.com/an_webp/VEyg1Pa8d1w/mqdefault_6s.webp?du=3000&sqp=COiyt6gG&rs=AOn4CLD3BHIDa5wmYxWA0d2KGHXC-OP7qg)](https://youtu.be/VEyg1Pa8d1w "Akka Message Server in Action")